The ultimate guide to the most secure messaging apps in 2025

 • Self-destructing messages

-• Remote data lock & wipe
+• Remote lock and wipe capabilities

-• HIPAA & SOX compliant
+• HIPAA and SOX compliant

 5. Brosix